 Why does the cost of dental insurance vary so much?
 The features of each plan also impact the cost.
 These include:

-- Deductible: A deductible is the amount you pay for covered services before your plan starts paying.
-If you have a plan with a $500 deductible, you pay the first $500 for covered services.
+- Deductible.
+A deductible is the amount you pay for covered services before your plan starts paying.
+If you have a plan with a $500 deductible, you pay the 1st $500 for covered services.
 After that, your plan will pay according to its terms.
 A higher deductible typically means lower premiums.

 What to Look for in a Dental Insurance Provider